bernie-skipole/indi/docs/source/usage/redis_keys.rst

     * format : A format string, defining how the number should appear
     * formatted_number : The value, formatted as per the format string
+    * float_number : The value as a float (parsed from sexagesimal if necessary)
     * min : minimal value
     * max : maximum value, ignore if min == max
     * step : allowed increments, ignore if 0